 After only a short while in business, I noticed parents taking “liberties” with their contracted drop-off and pick-up times.
 I remember one day when just about everyone was dropped off early.
 That’s the day I knew I had to make a change.
 So I made the decision to encourage my clients to stick to their “contracted” hours.

 I did this by imposing a 9-hour child care limit.
 9 hours is what is included in the base tuition.
 I figured a working parent usually would work an eight-hour day.
 Then, to allow for the commute, I added 30 minutes to either end of that day to arrive at nine hours.
 So no more side trips home to relax before picking up the little one (and then being late).

 If care goes beyond nine hours, well as you may have guessed I charge more $$.
-I call this EXTENDED DAY FEES and its something that I mention as part of the interview.
-In my contract, it states, “Extended Day Fee: $10.00 per hour, or any part thereof (if care extends over 9 hours)”.
+In my program, I call this EXTENDED DAY FEES, and its something that I mention as part of the interview.
+In my contract, states, “Extended Day Fee: $10.00 per hour, or any part thereof (if care extends over 9 hours)”.

 Actually, these fees are really in place to

 discourage encourage parents to simply stick to those good ole’ contracted hours.
-If they pick-up and drop-off when they say they would, no harm, no foul and no fees.
+If parents pick up and drop off when they say they would, no harm, no foul, and no fees.